DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/ToU.md

 Copyright © 2025 *StrojvedouciDenis*.
 All rights, except as noted, reserved.

 By downloading this mod, you automatically agree to this licencing, listed below.
 If you want to do something that's not mentioned below, please, ask for permissions!
-However, if I won't respond within 30 days from your message *and* there is *no* notice about me not being able to respond, the permission is automatically granted, however, you still have to follow the rules below and I reserve the rights to take the permission back after I can respond.
+However, if I won't respond within 30 days from your message *and* there is *no* notice about me not being able to respond, the permission is automatically granted, however, you still have to follow the rules below and I reserve the rights to take any permissions back at any time.

 ## You can without asking; the only thing I demand is that this mod will be a dependency in your mod's manifest: